detsutut/shinyDBNet/README.md

   | Yes    | No       | Yes  | Yes       |
   | No     | No       | No   | No        |
   | No     | Yes      | No   | Yes       |

+Important notes about the input files:

-**IMPORTANT: the names of the Edges entries and the names of the Data columns must coincide.**
+- **the entries in the Edges file and the columns in the Data file must have the same names** (see example above)
+- **missing values are not handled correctly**.
+Please impute/remove the missing values before submitting the data.

 ### Data-driven Arcs Suggestions